Tax Moves for Truckers to Make Before Year End | ATBS

 Taxpayers are required to keep track of their days on the road in order to claim the per diem deduction.
 ATBS recommends keeping a per diem calendar where you mark an “X” for full days and a “/” on partial days to keep tracking per diem simple.
 To prove your per diem, you will also need to provide DOT ELD logs with times, dates, and locations.

-To get a better understanding of Per Diem, check out our Seizing the Per Diem Tax Break article.
+To get a better understanding of Per Diem, check out our Per Diem Tax Break article.

 3. Consider Getting Taxed as an S-Corporation